Biography

 Photo by Yossi Zwecker

-Mentored by clarinetists Eva Wasserman-Margolis who gave him his classical foundation, and by Albert Piamenta, who taught him the language of improvisation, Itamar understood the power of expression through the instrument.
-Born to an artistic family, a photographer and theater director mother, a graphic designer father and a filmmaker sister, Itamar developed passion for storytelling and cinema.
-The worlds have combined and merged in the field of music for films.
+Mentored by clarinetists Eva Wasserman-Margolis, who built his classical foundation, and Albert Piamenta, who introduced him to the world of improvisation, Itamar discovered the profound power of musical expression.
+Born into an artistic family—a photographer and theater director mother, a graphic designer father, and a filmmaker sister—he developed a lifelong passion for storytelling and cinema, which naturally evolved into his path as a film composer.